RasaHQ/rasa/docs/core/knowledge-bases.rst

 If you want to use ``ActionQueryKnowledgeBase``, you need to specify the following entities:

-- ``object_type``: Whenever the user is talking about a specific object type from your knowledge base, the type should be extracted by the NER.
+- ``object_type``: Whenever the user is talking about a specific object type from your knowledge base, the type should be marked as entity in our NLU data.
 Use :ref:`entity_synonyms` to map, for example, "restaurants" to the correct object type listed in the knowledge base, e.g. "restaurant".
 - ``mention``: If the user refers to an object via "the first one", "that one", or "it", you should mark those terms as ``mention``.
 We also use :ref:`entity_synonyms` to map some of the mentions to symbols.
 More on that in :ref:`resolve_mentions`.
-- ``attribute``: All attribute names defined in your knowledge base should be marked in the NLU data.
+- ``attribute``: All attribute names defined in your knowledge base should be marked as ``attribute`` in the NLU data.
   Again, use :ref:`entity_synonyms` to map variations of an attribute name to the one used in the knowledge base.

 Don't forget to add those entities to your domain file (as entities and slots).